-However, this slight increase is quite different from the large amounts of creatine kinase associated with rhabdomyolysis.
-Interestingly, some experts even suggest creatine may protect against this condition (32, 33).
+This slight increase is quite different from the large amounts of creatine kinase associated with rhabdomyolysis.
+Interestingly, some experts even suggest creatine may protect against this condition (

-Finally, there is a misconception that creatine is suitable only for male athletes, not for older adults, women, or children.
-However, no research suggests that it is unsuitable in recommended doses for women or older adults (1).
+Finally, there is a misconception that creatine is suitable only for male athletes.
+Yet no research suggests that it is unsuitable in recommended doses for women or older adults (

 Unlike most supplements, creatine has been given to children as a medical intervention for certain conditions, such as neuromuscular disorders or muscle loss.

-Creatine has been used for more than a century, and over 500 studies support its safety and effectiveness.
+Creatine has been used for more than a century, and hundreds of studies support its safety and effectiveness.